mohg5263/University_Blvd_Simulation/README.md

 # Univeristy Boulevard Simulation

 ## Overview

-This ROS2 package contains the ROS2 Webots simulation for the  Univeristy Boulevard, Tuscaloosa, AL. The environment has adjustable parameters such as lighting intensity.
-This documentation explains how to set up, run the simulation, and manipulate the parameters.
+This ROS2 package simulates an outdoor environment around University Boulevard in Tuscaloosa, AL. The simulation models key features like streets, sidewalks, buildings, and traffic control items, with adjustable environmental parameters such as lighting.
+Also, it includes barriers to restrict movement outside the defined area.
+This documentation will guide you through setup, running the simulation, and customizing parameters.

 ## Installation